ai-for-public-services/public-services-data-catalogue/README.md

 <a id="adding-links-header"></a>
-## How to add data sources to this document
+## How to add links to databases and datasets to this document

 * If adding a database, edit this markdown file and add your item by copy and pasting the following template and adding all the details: